andrewle12/cloverleaf/README.md

 Cloverleaf:

 A React site where users can post to forums, connect and photosynthesize with friends, and possibly even sell goods in the yard sale section.
-It’s kind of like Twitter without the character limits...and Russian bots.
+It’s kind of like Twitter without the character limits.

 ### Heroku Link: